 The opener feels very by-the-numbers as she’s goaded into a fight by one idiot at the gym, then trained to fight by her father’s best friend, who seemingly first insults her.
 However, there is some good direction amongst the fights with choreography, all going on for a few minutes at a time.

-I will check out another episode, but this isn’t massively gripping so far, and I can’t see it getting as much talk around the watercooler as Squid Game… that is if people are actually going into the office any more.
+I did check out another episode, but this isn’t massively gripping so far, and I can’t see it getting as much talk around the watercooler as Squid Game… that is if people are actually going into the office any more.

 Also, all the credits are in Korean, so how are we supposed to read them?
 Why isn’t there an English translation?